nielsenjared/nielsenjared.github.io/content/blog/patterrn-recognition/index.md

 AKA pattern recognition.

-Pattern recognition is the second stage in the four step process of computational thinking:
+Pattern recognition is an essential skill in problem solving and is the second stage in the four step process of computational thinking:

 * Decomposition

-* Pattern recognition
+* **Pattern recognition**

 * Abstraction

 * Design, or pattern forming

-If you're just joining us, you'll want to start with the first article in this series, [How to Break Down a Problem: A Guide for Decomposition in Computational Thinking](TODO).
+If you're just joining us, you'll want to start with the first article in this series, [How to Break Down a Problem: A Guide for Decomposition in Computational Thinking](https://jarednielsen.com/decomposition/).

 ## What is pattern recognition?